chipzx92/DataEngineeringI320/docs/presentations/pipeline_overview/index.md

 datasets into Excel spreadsheets.
 Software engineers may want to feed this data back into their operational systems.

+These are the data products we created to be able to answer the questions we posed in our scenario.

 ![Screenshot of data products](../../../images/DataProducts.png)

 ### Visualization